607th Combat Weather Squadron: Organization

 The 607 CWS is functionally organized to provide weather support to Headquarters, United Nations Command/US Forces Korea (UNC/USFK) and subordinate Air, Ground, Naval, Marine and Special Operations Component Commands.

 In-theater units provide weather support at 15 locations in the ROK.
 Five locations support the U.S. Army's 2 Combat Aviation Brigade and 2nd Infantry Division (United States) and three units support combined/joint operations during exercises and contingencies.
 These units would be augmented by weather forces attached to and supporting inbound combat units in contingencies/war.

 The 607 CWS at (United States Army Garrison) USAG-Humphreys is divided into two main functional areas: Mission Support and Operations.
 The 607 WS provides weather forecast products for Korea and the adjacent waters.
 The staff form the nucleus of the Combined Meteorological Forecast Unit (CMFU) during exercises/contingencies.
-The 607 WS areas of expertise include operations, forecasting, observing, plans, communications, mobility/readiness, security, scientific services, administration, training and logistics.
+The 607 CWS areas of expertise include operations, forecasting, observing, plans, communications, mobility/readiness, security, scientific services, administration, training and logistics.

 The 607 CWS staff provides direct support to the UNC/USFK, the 2nd Infantry Division (2ID), and Eighth Army (8A).
 They maintain liaison with US Navy weather support activities and also coordinate weather support with the ROKAF Weather Wing (WW) of the ROK Air Force and ROK Navy.
 In addition they provide briefings, observations, and staff weather support, including limited observing support at H-264 helipad.